 - An official document showing that you have been in the country that you received your driver’s license from for at least three months after issuance.
-The best is an official college transcript.
+The best and easiest is a college transcript.
 If providing copies of documents, make sure they have a stamp of authentication from your Contracting Organization.

-- International Driving Permit (if you have one, to prove that you didn’t drive to the center without a license)
+- International Driving Permit (if you have one; to prove that you didn’t drive to the Menkyo Center without a license)

-- Residency certificate (住民票, jumin-hyo) issued within the last six months, available from your local city/town hall for 300 yen, or if you have a hardcopy of your My Number card, 200 yen at the convience store
+- Residence certificate (住民票, juuminhyou) issued within the last six months; available from your local city/town hall for 300 yen, or if you have a hardcopy of your My Number card, 200 yen at the convience store

 - Residence card

 - Two photographs (3cm x 2.4 cm), which can be taken at the Menkyo Center (Note: You may still be requested to have your photo taken for your license in the case that you pass so dress appropriately.)

 - Pen or pencil/eraser for the written test